FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 failed an error has occurred.

-The conditions described within a validation rule are defined by use of the Edit element.
-An Edit element defines a Boolean expression where values of parameters can be compared to one another or to constant values.
+The conditions described within a validation rule are defined by use of the `Edit` element.
+An `Edit` element defines a Boolean expression where values of parameters can be compared to one another or to constant values.

-To illustrate, consider the most common parameters of all algorithms, StartTime and EndTime.
-Their description and a rule guaranteeing that StartTime precedes EndTime can be described by the following statements:
+To illustrate, consider the most common parameters of all algorithms, `StartTime` and `EndTime`.
+Their description and a rule guaranteeing that `StartTime` precedes `EndTime` can be described by the following statements:

 ```xml
 <Parameter name="StartTime" xsi:type="UTCTimestamp_t" fixTag="28005" use="required">